 B.A.
 (Anthropology & Indigenous Studies), University of Victoria

-I come from multiple peoples and homelands: I am Haitian/Taíno through my mother, Inuit from Mittimatalik (Pond Inlet) through my father, and I am rooted in Tthëbátthı́ through my Dené Sųłine family.
+I come from multiple peoples and homelands: I am Haitian/Taíno through my mother, Inuit from Mittimatalik (Pond Inlet, NU) through my father, and I am rooted in Tthëbátthı́ through my Dené Sųłine family.
 I belong to a strong lineage of leaders on all three sides who have raised me to be close to the land, which informs everything I do.
-I love working with elders and young people, especially on the land.
-I also love working with our stories and knowledge that come through our ancestral and creative practices.
-My passion is to help empower Indigenous voices and leadership to generate the change we desperately need to lead in our communities and the world.
+I love working with elders, artists, educators, and young people, especially on the land!
+I am fortunate to have learned from very skilled and knowledgeable mentors, and I am most inspired by the knowledge, power and strength that come through our ancestral and creative practices.
+My passion is to help channel that into generating the change we desperately need to lead in our communities and the world.